Bringing Catholic Classical Education to South-Central Wisconsin

 A Growing Impact

-From humble beginnings, graduating its first two students from senior high school in 2006, St. Ambrose has grown as a 6-12 school with over 125 students.
+From humble beginnings, graduating its first two students from senior high school in 2006, St. Ambrose has grown as a 6-12 school with nearly 200 students.
 As enrollment grows, so does our body of alumni, young men and women who are taking the gifts of a Catholic classical education and applying them to vocations and diverse careers.

 After graduation, 95% of St. Ambrose Academy alumni have continued on in higher education, being accepted to institutions include Princeton University, Oxford University, Massachusetts Institute of Technology, the University of Chicago, the University of Notre Dame, the University of Southern California, seminary studies for the Diocese of Madison, Boston College, the University of Wisconsin-Madison, Franciscan University of Steubenville, Belmont Abbey College, the University of Dallas and other prestigious institutions.